godotengine/godot-website/collections/_article/godot-3-0-released.md

 After meeting the initial goal, we hired [karroffel](https://github.com/karroffel) to continue her work on GDNative (more about this below) and work on a new rendering backend.

-We are currently aiming to hire Rémi Verschelde ([Akien](https://github.com/akien-mga)), our project manager, as full time project manger and representative (you can read more about this [here](/article/next-patreon-goal-help-us-hire-remi-verschelde-akien-full-time)).
+We are currently aiming to hire Rémi Verschelde ([Akien](https://github.com/akien-mga)), our project manager, as full time project manager and representative (you can read more about this [here](/article/next-patreon-goal-help-us-hire-remi-verschelde-akien-full-time)).
 We need your help, as we are more than halfway there!

 If you haven't yet, please help us reach this goal by [becoming our patron](https://www.patreon.com/godotengine)!
 Even a bit is a tremendous help to the project.